Quantum Money from Abelian Group Actions: On Quantum Knowledge Assumptions and Algebraic Adversaries

 \begin{assumption} We say that the \emph{Discrete Log with a single minimal CDH query} assumption (DLog/1-minCDH) assumption holds if the following is true.
 For any QPT adversary $\As$ playing the following game, parameterized by $\lambda$, there is a negligible $\epsilon$ such that $\As$ wins with probability at most $\epsilon(\lambda)$: \begin{itemize} \item The challenger, on input $\lambda$, chooses a random $g\in\G_\lambda$.
 It sends $\lambda$ to $\As$ \item $\As$ submits a superposition query $\sum_{y\in\Xs,z\in\{0,1\}^*}\alpha_{y,z}|y,z\rangle$.
 Here, $y$ is a set element that forms the query, and $z$ is the internal state of the adversary when making the query.
 The challenger responds with $\sum_{y\in\Xs,z\in\{0,1\}^*}\alpha_{y,z}|(-g)*y,z\rangle$\enspace\footnote{Note that this operation is unitary and efficiently computable since $y\mapsto(-g)*y$ is efficiently computable and efficiently reversible given $g$.}. \item The challenger sends $g*x$ to $\As$. \item $\As$ outputs a guess $g'$ for $g$.
 It wins if $g'=g$. \end{itemize} \end{assumption}

-Note that Assumption~\ref{def:dlogminimalcdh} uses a ``minimal'' oracle for the CDH oracle, meaning is replaces $y$ with $(-g)*y$.
+Note that Assumption~\ref{def:dlogminimalcdh} uses a ``minimal'' oracle for the CDH oracle, meaning it replaces $y$ with $(-g)*y$ instead of writing $(-g)*y$ to a different register.
 This is only a possibility because $y\mapsto(-g)*y$ is reversible; otherwise the query would not be unitary.
 The minimal oracle, however, is somewhat non-standard.
 So we here define a slightly different assumption which uses ``standard'' oracles:

 \begin{assumption} We say that the \emph{Discrete Log with a double standard CDH query} assumption (DLog/2-stdCDH) assumption holds if the following is true.
 For any QPT adversary $\As$ playing the following game, parameterized by $\lambda$, there is a negligible $\epsilon$ such that $\As$ wins with probability at most $\epsilon(\lambda)$: \begin{itemize} \item The challenger, on input $\lambda$, chooses a random $g\in\G_\lambda$.
 It sends $\lambda$ to $\As$. \item $\As$ submits a superposition query $\sum_{y\in\Xs,w,z\in\{0,1\}^*}\alpha_{y,w,z}|y,w,z\rangle$.
 Here, $y$ is a set element that forms the query, $w$ is a string that forms the response register, and $z$ is the internal state of the adversary when making the query.
 The challenger responds with $\sum_{y\in\Xs,w,z\in\{0,1\}^*}\alpha_{y,w,z}|y,w\oplus[(-g)*y],z\rangle$. \item $\As$ submits a second superposition query $\sum_{y\in\Xs,w,z\in\{0,1\}^*}\alpha_{y,w,z}|y,w,z\rangle$.
 The challenger responds with $\sum_{y\in\Xs,w,z\in\{0,1\}^*}\alpha_{y,w,z}|y,w\oplus[g*y],z\rangle$. \item The challenger sends $g*x$ to $\As$. \item $\As$ outputs a guess $g'$ for $g$.
 It wins if $g'=g$. \end{itemize} \end{assumption}